SCROLL DOWN FOR OUR GUIDE

 We usually like boutique hotels but what happens in Bangkok stays in Bangkok.
 Sofitel is contemporary and big but yet super cool.
-We took a look at every room style (there's four options) and wood rooms are definitely the way to go with their chic modern interior designs overlooking this amusing city.
+We took a look at every room style (there's four options) and wood are definitely the way to go.
+Be ready for a chic modern interior overlooking the electric city.

 Mango Tree: Go Thai

 What do you expect of Thai Food ?
-You will probably find it here on this beautiful green courtyard.
-With the heat always on, we recommend a fresh start like a pomelo or mango salads.
+You will find it here on this beautiful green courtyard.
+With the heater always 'on', we recommend a fresh appetizer like pomelo or mango salad.
 To continue order a traditional pad thai with shrimp or a sour spicy soup.
-Don't miss your opportunity to close the deal with a mango sticky rice.
+Don't miss your opportunity to eat another mango sticky rice while in Thailand.

 Street food is a big thing in Bangkok.
-Although it's only suited for adventurous travelers and stomachs you will find many rare tropical fruits.
+Although it's only suited for adventurous travelers, you will find many rare tropical fruits.
 Try stopping at a durian stand if you dare so.

 Lebua Sky Bar: Leave your vertigo at the coatcheck

 It's an amusing city full of energy.
-Just take a Tuc Tuc at night time and you'll know what we are talking about.
+At night take a Tuc Tuc and you'll see what we are talking about.
 Your destination: The Sky Bar.
-It might sound obvious but it's a movie-like experience.
+It might sound cliché but it's a movie-like experience.
 Cheers for being a proud tourist for one night!

 Siam Discovery: Your design stop

-You can find the ultimate fashion brands in this cool shopping in Siam Square neighborhood.
-Very nice selection of pieces in a very well designed building.
-Plus: Don't forget to take photos of the brutalist train racks outside the mall.
+You can find the many fashion brands in this cool shopping in Siam Square neighborhood.
+Nice pieces in a very well designed building.
+Plus: Don't forget to take photos of the brutalist train tracks outside the mall.
 They are unlike anything else.